 educational materials need to be prepared for field survey specialists and farmers

-materials for the general public also need to be available
+IT aplications and printed materials for the general public also need to be available

 a chain of communication needs to be established for general inquiries and questions – a designated public information officer can assist with awareness questions or concerns.
+This may be done via special phone number or mobile application

 Data analysis and recommendations.